@discoverhalifaxva

 Out of This World Views

-A hidden gem of the community, Staunton River State Park is nestled on the shorelines of the SOVA Wild Blueways.
-It has several notable qualities, being one of the first Virginia state parks opened nearly a century ago, its location at the convergence of the Dan and Staunton Rivers, in addition to being one of few places in the state certified as an International Dark Sky location.
-This dark sky designation allows Staunton River State Park to see some breathtaking views of the night sky, and with a little help from amateur astronomers and their telescopes, even the public can catch unspoiled views of faraway celestial bodies.
+Stargazing at Staunton River State Park has become an annual tradition for travelers and locals alike.
+A hidden gem of the community, the park is nestled on the shorelines of the SOVA Wild Blueway.
+It has several notable qualities: being one of the first state parks opened nearly a century ago, its location at the convergence of the Dan and Staunton Rivers, in addition to being one of few places in the state certified as an International Dark Sky location.
+This dark sky designation ensures visitors can see some breathtaking views of the night sky.
+With a little help from amateur astronomers and their telescopes, visitors can can catch unspoiled views of faraway celestial bodies.

 This unique attribute has attracted the interest and eyes of the Chapel Hill Astronomical and Observational Society (also known as CHAOS), who now visit the park on a monthly basis.
-Members, which range from amateur astronomers to college professors, enjoy sharing their love of astronomy and wealth of knowledge with others.
+Members, ranging from amateur astronomers to college professors, enjoy sharing their love of astronomy and wealth of knowledge with others.
 At these monthly astronomy sessions, they set their equipment to the sky, and graciously allow observers to view stars and planets.
 These high-powered telescopes allow the beholder to view the surface of the moon, distant stars, or even close up views of our solar system’s planets, like the rings around Saturn.
 Attendees get up-close views of stars and planets that many only see in science textbooks, all while members of CHAOS put their tools and astronomical subjects into perspective.

-2024 Public Observation Sessions:
+2025 Public Astronomy Observation Sessions:

-• January 13, 7 – 9 pm
+• January 25, 7 – 9 pm

-• February 10, 7 – 9 pm
+• February 22, 7 – 9 pm

-• March 8, 8 – 10 pm – Spring Star Party
+• March 28, 8 – 10 pm – Spring Star Party

-• April 13, 8 – 10 pm
+• April 26, 8 – 10 pm

-• May 11, 9 – 11 pm
+• May 24, 9 – 11 pm

-• June 8, 9 – 11 pm
+• June 21, 9 – 11 pm

-• July 6, 9 – 11 pm
+• July 26, 9 – 11 pm

-• August 3, 9 – 11 pm
+• August 23, 9 – 11 pm

-• September 7, 8 – 10 pm
+• September 20, 8 – 10 pm

-• October 4, 8 – 10 pm – Fall Star Party
+• October 24, 8 – 10 pm – Fall Star Party

-• November 2, 7 – 9 pm
+• November 22, 7 – 9 pm

-• December 7, 7 – 9 pm
+• December 20, 7 – 9 pm

 Self Guided Events

-Meteor Shower: July 17 through August 24
+Perseids Meteor Shower: July 17 – August 24

-Meteor Shower: December 7 through December 17
+Ursids Meteor Shower: December 17 – December 25

 Please note: Observation sessions may be canceled due to unfavorable weather conditions.
 Check the weather or contact park staff for up to date info prior to observation sessions.